Cognitive Processing Therapy · Trauma & PTSD

 You’ll learn how trauma can affect thoughts, emotions, and behaviour.
 Understanding this normalizes your experiences and lays the groundwork for change.

-These are rigid, often distorted beliefs that have taken root after trauma (e.g., “It was my fault,” “I can’t trust anyone,” “I’m not safe,” “I’m weak”).
-Stuck points often center around five themes: safety, trust, power/control, esteem, and intimacy.
+These are rigid, often distorted beliefs that have taken root after trauma (e.g., “It was my fault,” “I can’t trust anyone,” “I’m not safe”).
+They often center around five themes: safety, trust, power/control, esteem, and intimacy.

-You’ll learn to evaluate and challenge stuck points by using structured worksheets and exercises.
-This includes:
+You’ll learn to evaluate and challenge stuck points using structured worksheets — looking for evidence for and against a belief, exploring alternative perspectives, and practicing more balanced thinking.

 You’ll be guided through exercises between sessions that reinforce these new ways of thinking.
 Over time, your emotional responses begin to shift as your beliefs become more adaptive.